-I led the design for messaging features at Hudl, which allow coaches and athletes to send messages and videos to each other.
+I led the design for messaging features at Hudl, allowing coaches and athletes to send messages, videos, and attachments to each other.

 Hudl is a leading sports technology company that builds video analysis and stat tools for over 3.5 million pro and amateur coaches and athletes worldwide.

 At Hudl, I designed the messaging tools that facilitate team communication.
 These tools allow coaches and athletes to send and receive messages and share content through the Hudl platform.
 The messages are synced across the iOS, Android and web products.

 Our team of six simplified the UX across all platforms, standardized the UI, and focused on improving speed.
 As the lead designer I was responsible for leading the team through the user research process, iterating on designs through rapid prototyping and usability tests, and creating the UX flows and final high-resolution visual assets.

 Before we began revamping the messaging tools, Hudl had an existing beta feature that allowed coaches to send one-way messages to their team.

 Because it was an in-progress MVP, there were some drawbacks:

 The web and mobile UX differed, leading to some mismatched expectations

 Messages sent on the web weren’t displayed on mobile